 For Residents Of South Dakota

 There are lots of online sportsbooks, but not as many come with the positive reputation that BetOnline does.
 BetOnline is one of the most respected online gambling sites in the industry.
 The site offers a multitude of additional features like mobile and live betting, bonus offers and more.
-They proivde comprehensive coverage of Super bowl 52 betting, including odds, lines and wagering options.
-You'll be welcomed with a new customer bonus good for up to $2500, as well as a 25% lifetime reload bonus for up to $1000 for each deposit you make for the life of your account.
+They provide comprehensive sports coverage, including odds, lines, and wagering options.
+You'll be welcomed with a new customer bonus good for up to $1,000, as well as a 25% lifetime reload bonus for up to $1000 for each deposit you make for the life of your account.
 If you’re looking to place wagers on sports, BetOnline is a premier destination for US bettors that.

 Is Online Sports Betting Legal in South Dakota?